 What if I have a criminal record?

-The offences the Check screens for are:
+The offences that are relevant to the Check are:

 - sexual, violent or drug offences

-- offences against the Working with Children Act 2005.
+- offences against the Act.

 What happens after I provide the information the department requests?